renlulu/ParseProject/Zilon/project.md

 ---
+name: Zilon
-name: Zilondescription: A payment service that allows merchants and users to accept ZIL as a payment.
+description: A payment service that allows merchants and users to accept ZIL as a payment.
 logo: No
 categories: Payment
 status: Live